dch42/music_catalog/README.md

 - (f)ull: 	    Export all music info to csv
 - (a)lbums: 	Export album info to csv
 - (b)itrate: 	Export conditionally by bitrate
-- (l)ength: 	Export conditionally by song length
+- (l)ength: 	Export conditionally by song duration
 - (m)issing: 	Export files with missing tag data

 Bitrate exports are determined using operators `=, <, >, <=, >=, !=`